ck37/ck37r/README.md

 the most data-adaptive Random Forest in terms of decision tree size, then compare to Random Forests in which they are restricted to have smaller decision trees.
 This allows the SuperLearner to explore under vs. over-fitting for a Random Forest.
+See Segal (2004) and Segal & Xiao (2011) for details on overfitting in Random Forests.

 ``` r
 library(SuperLearner)